 One of the great things about camping in the wild is that it removes us from our safe, sterile, deodorized, air-conditioned, and ultimately predictable lives back home.
 This, however, can also cause a few problems.

 If our decades of camping in wild places around the world have taught us anything, it’s this: skies are not to be trusted.
 Nor forecasts.
-Nor that over-optimistic, kooky camping buddy who promises us his sighting of a northbound chaffinch that morning ensures the blessing of the weather gods.
+Nor does that over-optimistic, kooky camping buddy who promises us his sighting of a northbound chaffinch that morning ensure the blessing of the weather gods.